Amoco: Logos

 The next updated logo, in 1971, enhanced the previous one.
 It featured a blue bottom and a sleeker-looking torch.
 In addition, the word "Standard" became italicized and thicker.
 This was used by Midwestern station owners who had the option of using the Amoco name (more familiar in the East and South) or using the more familiar Standard name.
-Owners used it up until they were converted to BP or another franchise.
+Owners used it until they were converted to BP or another franchise.
+In the 1970s, both the Standard and Amoco brand icons were used on products (such as Amoco Roadmaps, Amoco Motorclub, and the Amaco Credit Card).

-The final Amoco logo of the 2002 company simply changed the name on the logo to "Amoco".
+The final Amoco logo of the company simply changed the name on the logo to "Amoco".
 The logo featured the familiar torch and divided ellipse.
+A horizontal logo was also used, with the italicized word "Amoco" featuring trailing red, white, and blue horizontal stripes, taken from the divided ellipse of the Amoco logo.
+This logo was used primarily on pumps and service station canopies.

-Currently, BP still employs the Amoco name, albeit under another logo.
-BP currently uses the logo under the main BP helios logo.
-The italicized word "Amoco" is shown after red, white, and blue horizontal stripes, taken from the divided ellipse of the former Amoco logo.
-This logo existed prior to the acquisition, and was used primarily on pumps and service station canopies.
-Since the merger, the black background has been replaced with green, to symbolize the new parent company.
+After the rebrand, for a time the Amoco brand was retained as a sub-brand to the main BP helios logo, mainly in the form of the horizontal logo (used on signage as a smaller element beneath the price displays); the black background was replaced with green, to symbolize the new parent company.

 Although a few Amoco stations still use their former logo, most have since been converted to the BP livery.
 In St. Louis, Missouri, the largest Amoco sign in the world, both before and after the company's demise, still stands.
 It stands at the intersection of Clayton Road, Skinker Boulevard, McCausland Avenue, and Interstate 64 (near the southwest corner of Forest Park, home of the St. Louis Zoo, the Saint Louis Art Museum and other prominent attractions).
 It is visible up to two miles away on the interstate.
 Most surviving Amoco stations are kept so BP can continue holding the trademarks for Amoco and Standard.

 In May 2008, United States BP stations mostly discontinued use of the "Amoco Fuels" logo as BP introduced its new brand of fuel, "BP Gasoline with Invigorate".
 BP still uses the Silver and Amoco Ultimate brands for its midgrade and premium gasolines.
-For the 2017 revival, the Amoco logo got a new, modernized refresh to its "torch and oval" image.
+For the 2017 revival (see below), the Amoco logo got a new, modernized refresh to its "torch and oval" image.